The Fraction of Clumpy Galaxies in JADES Over $2<z<9$: Introduction

 While recent studies show that clumpy galaxies might be more abundant than expected at high redshifts, interpretation of these results is difficult due to selection effects and occasional small sample sizes.
 The largest post-JWST sample at $z>6$ to date for which \fclumpy~has been measured consists of 53 galaxies \citep{Harikane25}.
-That sample was selected to be intrinsically bright with absolute UV magnitudes $-23 < M_{UV} < -19$ mag. \citet{Tan24} measured \fclumpy~over $0.25<z<5$ for a sample of 909 galaxies expected to be progenitors of Milky Way analogs.
+That sample was selected to be intrinsically bright with absolute UV magnitudes $-23 < M_{UV} < -19$ mag. \citet{Claeyssens25} examined the physical properties of 1,751 clumps in 377 galaxies over $0.7 < z < 5.5$ that are gravitationally lensed by the cluster A2744.
+A measurement of \fclumpy~as a function of redshift was not performed in that work, {due to the intrinsic incompleteness of studies on lensed galaxies. \citet{Tan25} measured \fclumpy~over $0.25<z<5$ for a sample of 877 galaxies expected to be progenitors of Milky Way analogs.
 Their sample was selected with bins in stellar mass that evolve with redshift.
-This complicates comparisons with pre-JWST studies, which largely selected galaxies with a mass range that was constant with redshift. \citet{Claeyssens25} examined the physical properties of 1,751 clumps in 377 galaxies over $0.7 < z < 5.5$ that are gravitationally lensed by the cluster Abell 2744.
-A measurement of \fclumpy~as a function of redshift was not performed in that work.
+This complicates comparisons with pre-JWST studies, which largely selected galaxies with a mass range that was constant with redshift. \citet{Sok25} measured \fclumpy~ and stellar masses of clumps in $\approx4,500$ lensed galaxies with magnifications $\mu \leq 2$.}

-In this paper, we measure \fclumpy~over $2<z<12$ with JWST data for a sample of 9,121 star-forming galaxies.
+In this paper, we measure \fclumpy~over ${2<z<9}$ with JWST data for a sample of 9,121 star-forming galaxies.
 The selection of the sample is performed such that results from the JWST and HST data may be directly compared.
-This allows us to determine whether the redshift evolution of \fclumpy~is significantly different with JWST data compared with HST data.
+This allows us to determine whether the redshift evolution of \fclumpy~is significantly different {between HST and JWST data}.